Fund EcoMarket

 Resources, Affiliations & Corporate Strategies

-As explained in the Process section, almost all the research is done in-house.
+As previously mentioned, almost all the research is done in-house.

 The responsibilities of the investment team cover all aspects of company fundamental research (ESG and Financial).
 The team are interchangeable as they cover a range of stocks and sectors.
 We do not create sector or country specialists but rather focus on the consistent implementation of the investment process, shared understanding and constructive challenge during company reviews.
-Whilst led by Mike Sell (Head of Global Emerging Markets), Daniel Billis is a Senior Analyst and Kieron Kader is Associate Portfolio Manager, so provide back up as well as the ability to execute trades as required.
-Francisco Gala, business analyst, supports the team with the engagement activity.
+Whilst led by Mike Sell (Head of Global Emerging Markets), Daniel Billis is a Portfolio Manager and Kieron Kader is Associate Portfolio Manager, so provide back up as well as the ability to execute trades as required.
+Francisco Gala, business analyst, supports the team with ESG analysis and the engagement activity.

 We are actively involved at a strategic level in encouraging companies to improve their ESG disclosure practices.
-This includes support not only for the UN Principles for Responsible Investment (UNPRI), of which we are signatories since our foundation, but also the Global Reporting Initiative (GRI) and the EUROSIF Transparency Code.
-We are also members of the Net Zero Asset Managers initiative.
-We also signed the Plastic Solutions Investor Alliance statement, which calls for urgent action to reduce plastics from intensive users of plastic packaging.
+This includes support not only for the UN Principles for Responsible Investment (UNPRI), of which we are signatories since our foundation in 2010.
+We are also members of the Net Zero Asset Managers initiative, of the FAIRR Initiative, the Net Zero Asset Managers initiative, and the Plastic Solutions Investor Alliance.
+In addition, we are signatories of the Tobacco Free Portfolios’ pledge, among other initiatives.

 Dialshifter